Just like many others, I had issues with my Xbox One X/S controllers in Arch Linux. Here’s my quick guide to get everything working.

 Run pair yourControllerMacAddress, this will connect your Bluetooth controller.
 If you run into pairing issues, proceed to the next section.

-Controller Bluetooth fix
+Controller firmware fix

 Is your controller having Bluetooth connection issues?
 The solution is to update the firmware in the controller.